TimM32/Reading-Notes/reading-notes-03.md

 5. What is the command to send your changed files to Github?
 To push your changes to github use the command: git push origin master

+## Additional Information/ Know More About

+After cloning my githun into VS code how do I make cahnges to it within VS code?
+I might have missed the step where you get ehe webpage and adjust certain aspects with it in html, so will need to get some advice and clarity on that.